Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Experimental Results

 \section{Experimental Results}

-In this section, we conduct experiments to evaluate the performance of our DST framework on two benchmark VQA datasets, namely VQA-v2 \cite{antol2015vqa} and GQA \cite{hudson2019gqa}.
-As mentioned above, we integrate DST with two typical Transformer-based VQA models, namely MCAN \cite{yu2019mcan} and UNITER \cite{chen2019uniter}, to demonstrate the effectiveness and universality of the proposed DST framework.
-Furthermore, we conduct ablation experiments on VQA-v2 to explore the effects of different components in DST.
+In this section, we present experiments to evaluate the performance of our BST framework on two benchmark VQA datasets, namely, VQA-v2 \cite{antol2015vqa} and GQA \cite{hudson2019gqa}.
+As mentioned above, we integrate BST with three typical Transformer-based VQA models, namely, MCAN \cite{yu2019mcan}, UNITER \cite{chen2019uniter}, and CLIP-ViL \cite{shen2021much}, to demonstrate the effectiveness and generality of BST.
+Furthermore, we conduct extensive ablation experiments on VQA-v2 to explore the effects of different components.